 I’m talking color today!
 Since I missed a day in the 31 Day Blog Challenge yesterday, I decided to beef it up today! 😉

 If you do any printing, these acronyms might look familiar.
-Since I work with this every day, I realized that I know a few things that some people may not – and I thought I’d share a few interesting bits.
+Since I work with this every day, I realized that I know a few things that some people may not.
+So I thought I’d share a few interesting bits.

 As quilters, you may have noticed on the selvages of fabric yardage, there are colored spots.
-They are usually circles, but sometimes the spots are different shapes (when the designers are being fun!) and the number of dots change from fabric to fabric.
+They are usually circles, but sometimes the spots are different shapes – when the designers are being fun.
+The number of dots change from fabric to fabric.

-Most ink manufacturers have a mixing guide based on PMS – so when we go to mix an ink, we can look up the number with the ink maker and find out the exact measurements of base ink colors to use.
+Most ink manufacturers have a mixing guide based on PMS.
+When we go to mix an ink, we can look up the number with the ink maker and find out the exact measurements of base ink colors to use.
 For instance, the grey colors below are PMS 431 (lighter) and PMS 432 (darker).
 The formulas to mix these two colors are very different, even though they are close to the same color.